 Code is abstract.
 You type text into a void.
 Nothing happens until you execute.
 When errors occur, they arrive as cryptic messages: KeyError: 'geometry' or ModuleNotFoundError: No module named 'geopandas'.

-This isn't just a skills gap.
-It's an identity shift.
+This is not only a skills gap.
+It can also be an identity shift.

 THE IDENTITY CRISIS